NaturalDocs/NaturalDocs/README.md

 Natural Docs is licensed under the GNU Affero General Public License, version 3.
 See [this page for the full details.](https://www.naturaldocs.org/license/)

+Fork-features:
+- Document Privates as option (Config file or parameter)